stephenjerryguy-dev/braid-monad/README.md

 - Monad testnet RPC: `https://testnet-rpc.monad.xyz`
 - Chain ID: `10143`
+- Pyth Entropy V2: `0x825c0390f379c631f3cf11a82a37d20bddf93c07` (official chainlist and onchain bytecode verified July 16, 2026)
 - Monad staking precompile: `0x0000000000000000000000000000000000001000` (reference only; Braid fee staking is a separate contract)

 Pyth Entropy is passed to `BraidArena` at deployment rather than hardcoded so a reset or Entropy upgrade cannot silently leave a stale dependency in source.
+The frontend and contract call `getFeeV2()` at request time because the fee is dynamic.